ilias/Lisp/README.md

 - **memory** — per-expression allocation plus live heap / GC counts when available.

 - **emit-kinds / exec-kinds** — optional per-expression-kind fallback attribution, shown only when nonzero.

+- **exec-sites** — optional per-source fallback attribution, shown only when nonzero.
+Each line includes execution count, source location, and a compact expression summary.

+- **How to identify fallback expressions** — run your workload with `(stats #t)`, then call `(stats-total)`.
+If fallback occurred, read `exec-sites` to see exactly which forms ran through interpreter fallback.

 - **closures** — number of closure invocations (user-defined function calls, including